microsoft/staticstaging/docs/hacking.md

 ## `extern`

 To make the language slightly more practical, I've I added an `extern` expression.
 It lets you declare values without defining them.
-This way, in the JavaScript backend, you can use plain JavaScript functions from your Atw program.
+This way, in the JavaScript backend, you can use plain JavaScript functions from your &proj; program.
 [For example:][extern]

     extern Math.pow: Int Int -> Int;
     Math.pow 7 2

-That program compiles to code that invokes JavaScript's own `Math.pow` by wrapping it in an Atw closure value:
+That program compiles to code that invokes JavaScript's own `Math.pow` by wrapping it in an &proj; closure value:

     var closure = ({ proc: Math.pow, env: [] });
     var args = [(7), (2)].concat(closure.env);